Canadian women down Finns, keep rolling in Olympic hockey

-The win at the Kwandong Hockey Centre virtually assured Canada (2-0-0) a berth in the semifinals, with one final preliminary-round game remaining against the U.S. on Thursday.

-The U.S. played the team from Russia in the late Pool A game Tuesday with a U.S. win sending both North American teams to the semis.
+"We've started something really good here.
+And we're looking forward to continue on this journey and this mission that we're on," forward Meghan Agosta said Tuesday after Canada dispatched Finland 4-1 at the Kwandong Hockey Centre.

+With both North American teams rolling towards the semifinals — the U.S. can send both to the semis with a win over the Russian entry in the late Pool A game — the final preliminary-round game between the two women's hockey heavyweights Thursday will be an interesting appetizer before their expected Olympic final showdown.

 The top two in Pool A earn byes to the semifinals.
-The bottom two play quarter-finals against the top two teams in Pool B.
+The bottom two play quarterfinals against the top two teams in Pool B.

-Canada had its moments both good and bad, looking sloppy on the power play at times.
+Canada coach Laura Schuler says her team's approach Thursday won't change no matter the playoff-round scenario.

+"Our goal, every single time we play, is to be better," said Schuler.
+"We want to grow from (the 5-0 win over) OAR (Olympic Athletes from Russia) to Finland.
+We want to grow from Finland into the U.S. game.

+"The one great thing about our girls is we're never satisfied where we're at.
+We're happy with where we're at but we're never satisfied.
+We always want to be better."

-Marie-Philip Poulin and Jillian Saulnier also scored for Canada as some of the Canadian men's team watched from the upper tier of the arena.
+Agosta and Melodie Daoust each had a goal and an assist Tuesday.
+Marie-Philip Poulin and Jillian Saulnier also scored as some of the Canadian men's team watched from the upper tier of the arena.

-After a rocky start, the Finns had their chances but could not convert them.

-Riikka Valila, Finland's 44-year-old veteran, scored at 7:17 of the third, stuffing in her own rebound off an athletic Shannon Szabados save following a Canadian defensive letdown.
-Szabados then stopped Susanna Tapani on a breakaway.
+Riikka Valila, Finland's 44-year-old veteran, became the oldest woman to score a goal in either the Olympics or women's world championships at 7:17 of the third period.
+She stuffed in her own rebound off an athletic Shannon Szabados save following a Canadian defensive letdown.

-Finnish star Noora Raty had a busy afternoon in the other goal.
+Finnish star goalie Noora Raty had a busy afternoon at the other end.

+The Canadian women controlled much of the game and handled a Finnish pushback in the third.

+Canada's speed forced Finnish turnovers from which they profited with some pretty goals, including one after just 35 seconds.
+The penalty kill was solid and Szabados, following a shutout performance by Ann-Renee Desbiens, had a fine outing.

 Poulin's goal, which made it 2-0 at 17:11 of the first, needed a video review for confirmation after the referee waved it off.
 After Jenni Hiirikoski lost the puck in front of goal, Poulin roofed a backhand that came out as fast as it went in.
 The review came at the next break in play.